 Old Town Riga is a popular entertainment district in the historical and geographical center of the Latvian capital, featuring cobble-stone streets and an abundance of architectural gems.

 Relax and be entertained in Old Town

-- Have a meal at one of the TOP 10 restaurants in Riga,
+- Have a meal at one of the restaurants in Riga;

 Old Town Riga architecture

-Old Town Riga, with its narrow cobble-stone streets, not only features goregeous Medieval-era buildings, but unique sacral structures as well.
+Old Town Riga, with its narrow cobblestone streets, not only features gorgeous Medieval-era buildings but unique sacral structures as well.

 Craftsmen and artist houses

 Buildings in the growing city were constructed by guilds of craftsmen and artists.
 Old Town is a striking example of how cities were built back in the day.

 The buildings in Old Town are varied and constructed during different periods of history.
 It features over 500 buildings built in various architectural styles – Romanticism, Gothic, Mannerism, Baroque, Eclectic, Modernism, etc.